-We have three reporting periods for grades one to four students; November, March and June.
+We have three reporting periods for grades one to six students; early November, late February and June.
 The final report is sent on the last day of the school year.
-Kindergarten students receive reports in March and June.
-Parent Teacher Interviews occur twice a year, in the months of November & March.
+Kindergarten students receive reports in February and June.
+Parent Teacher Interviews occur twice a year, in the months of October & February,

+October 22-23 and February 26-27.
 You are welcome to request a conference at any time with any teaching staff, however, we request that you contact the school office to make an appointment to be held during non-instructional time.
-At the Junior High level, we utilize PowerSchool for data management as a partial means to report student achievement.
+At the Junior High level, we utilize

+PowerSchool for data management as a partial means to report student achievement.
 Parents can access their child's marks in real time online beginning about mid-October.
 Please check the website for details on how to log in and access marks.